Our Top 3 STEM Toys

 We started off with a simple figure or eight train track, then added a suspension bridge, a station and some high-level track that wound its way around a mountain… I happen to know that she sourced a very large secondhand set of accessories off ebay, including a turntable, a multiple engine shed, tunnel, and helicopter landing pad for Christmas.

-We suggest beginning with a starter set like this one.
+We suggest beginning with a starter set like this one (UK link).
 It comes with a handy storage box.
 Make sure the kids learn to tidy it away or you won’t thank me for tripping over it when you are wandering around in the dark trying to find a late-night snack….

 Most of the main brands are compatible with other brands including Brio, Kidkraft and Melissa&Doug (but not IKEA last time I checked).
 Best to do your homework before you buy any expansion sets!